 Wagner’s tetralogy, Der Ring des Nibelungen, is considered by many to be the pinnacle of the Western music tradition.
-It combines intense, heroic drama with orchestral and vocal writing which is both vast in scale and deeply moving.
+It combines intense, heroic drama with orchestral and vocal writing that is both vast in scale and deeply moving.
 A special journey to see The Ring is a once-in-a-lifetime pilgrimage.
-Once again Academy Travel has secured top-grade seats for a production, this time the Chicago Lyric Opera’s production, which has been in development over the last few years and receives its first complete outing in 2020.
-The Lyric Opera, housed in a fine Art-Deco auditorium, is one of America’s finest houses, regularly hosting the world’s leading singers.
+Once again Academy Travel has secured top-grade seats for a production, this time the Chicago Lyric Opera’s production.
+Housed in a fine Art Deco auditorium, the Lyric Opera is one of America’s finest houses, regularly hosting the world’s leading singers.
 The 2020 Ring promises to be no exception.

-All four operas in the Ring Cycle, Das Rheingold, Die Walküre, Siegfried and Götterdämmerung, performed in the space of a week
+All four operas in the Ring Cycle, Das Rheingold, Die Walküre, Siegfried and Götterdämmerung

-Day 1: Arrive and settle in.
+Day 1: Arrive in Chicago and settle in.
 Meet fellow participants over drinks and canapes.

 Day 4: Morning talk and Die Walküre.

-Day 5: An exploration of the architecture of Frank Lloyd Wright, including Robie House and Unity Temple.
+Day 5: An exploration of the architecture of Frank Lloyd Wright, including Robie House.

 Day 6: Morning talk and Siegfried.

 Day 7: Millennium Park and the Art Institute of Chicago.
-Afternoon river cruise with the Chicago Architecture Foundation Center.
+Afternoon river cruise.

 Day 8: Morning talk and Götterdämmerung, followed by farewell dinner.

-Is one of Australia’s leading music tour leaders and music educators.
-He has designed and led more than 80 performance based tours to Europe and the US.
+One of Australia’s leading music tour leaders and music educators, he has designed and led more than 90 tours.

 Since 1987, Robert Gay has managed to combine his passion for music and his love of teaching with his enthusiasm for travel.
 He has visited the great opera houses and concert halls of Europe and America and heard most of the great singers and instrumentalists of the last half-century.
 Robert was President of the Sydney Schubert Society for eighteen years, and for several years was a guest lecturer for ADFAS.